GovernmentPlates/indico-presentations/PITCHME.md

 interesting to try to reverse-engineer what happened

 - Python dominates ever since the switch from PHP
-- Huge drop in JS code around 2014
+- Huge drop in JS code around 2014 -> stopped vendoring JS dependencies and instead started using npm
-- Jinja/CSS stable
 - Lots of JSON around 2022 for some reason -> lockfile version upgrade from 2 to 3 https://github.com/indico/indico/pull/6225/files